Machina-Labs/rsi_driver_hw/README.md

 Thankfully, I've dredged up some documentation that should help you out.
 I squirreled it away as a bunch of PDFs in the `docs/` folder.

-- `KUKA_System_Software_5_6_en.pdf`: Don't know Kuka Robot Language?
-Me neither.
-Good thing we have a manual telling us how to write it.
-A word of caution: the manual has a ton of contents, and only a bit of it is relevant.
+- `KUKA_Ethernet_RSI_XML_1_2_en.pdf`: This documentation is the meat and potatoes.
+Use it to learn about the RSI component for ethernet communication.
+It even has example code!
+(Check out `ERXDemo_1.src`)

-- `Robot_Sensor_Interface_2_3_en.pdf`: The meat and potatoes, so to speak.
-This manual even has example code!
+- `Robot_Sensor_Interface_2_3_en.pdf`: Use this one to learn more about how RSI works.

-- `KUKA_Ethernet_RSI_XML_1_2_en.pdf`: In KRC2, the base RSI library doesn't include Ethernet capability.
-Luckily for you, EthernetRSIXML does.
+- `KUKA_System_Software_5_6_en.pdf`: Use this to look up stuff about Kuka Robot Language.
+This manual is huge, and most of it isn't relevant.
+Don't spend too much time here.

 Some of these documents have source code that comes with them.
 Don't get too excited, none of it solves your problem.
 Still, it might be useful.
-I put some select parts of it in the `examples/` folder.
+I put some of the files in the `examples/` folder.

 ## Submission

 In order to submit the assignment, do the following:

 1. Navigate to GitHub's project import page: [https://github.com/new/import](https://github.com/new/import)